Motivation: How Farm Automation Can Help Grow the Business

 More and more industries are undergoing digital transformation and seeing substantial results from the adoption of modern technologies.
-Agriculture and farming are increasingly relying on automation to make farms and cooperatives more efficient, reduce the amount of manual labor and be able to analyze data to model and forecast future production.
+Machine Learning Automation for Agriculture and farming are increasingly relying on automation to make farms and cooperatives more efficient, reduce the amount of manual labor and be able to analyze data to model and forecast future production.
 The advancements in robotics are applied in harvesting, watering, seeding.
 There have also been interesting experiments with drones, autonomous tractors, and other farming tools.

 In addition to decreasing the number of mundane manual tasks for agriculture workers, innovations such as Machine Learning Automation models or Artificial Intelligence can help businesses deal with their data in an efficient way, minimizing operational costs and improving analytics, streamlining processes, and enabling farm owners and administration to focus on the strategic tasks at hand.

 The Challenge: Build an Object Detection Tool for Corn Kernel Recognition (PoC)

 A Partner of a farming company reached out to MindCraft with a request to develop a Machine Learning Automation model that could count the corn kernels on corn using a 2d photo., Kernels calculation is currently done manually, using a certain algorithm allowing workers to count the corn grains.
 An automatic solution for corn calculation would help our client automate the tedious manual work of separate departments.